FlagstaffGardens/focusflow/README.md

 - Builds the app with pnpm
 - Runs the standalone Next.js server on port `8080`
 - Mounts `/data` for persistent jobs, transcripts, and downloaded audio
-- Mounts `/app/prompts` read-only so prompt tweaks do not require rebuilding

 ### Quick test